Telefonica/opensource-scaffold/README.md

 1. __Create a new repository__: Click on the "Use this template" button in Github when creating a new repository, and select this template.
 2. __Update the README file__: Clone the repository and replace the content of the `README.md` file with the content of the `README.project.md` file.
+3. __Delete unused files__: Delete the `README.project.md` file and the `docs/assets` folder, which is only used to store the images of this README file.
-3. __Replace placeholders__: Search and replace the nex placeholders in every file by the corresponding values:
+4. __Replace placeholders__: Search and replace the nex placeholders in every file by the corresponding values:
     * `{{ project_name }}`: The name of the project.
     * `{{ project_description }}`: The description of the project.
     * `{{ company }}`: The name of the company or organization that owns the project (usually Telefónica).
     * `{{ repo_url }}`: The URL of the repository.
-4. __Update the license__: If the project uses a different license than the Mozilla Public License 2.0:
+5. __Update the license__: If the project uses a different license than the Mozilla Public License 2.0:
     * Replace the content of the `LICENSE` file with the content of the new license.
     * Review the content of the `CONTRIBUTING.md` file to ensure that the license headers match the new license.
     * Change the link to the License FAQ in the `README.md` file to the corresponding FAQ of the new license.
-5. __Add the Contributing Guidelines__: Customize the `CONTRIBUTING.md` file to match the contribution guidelines of the project.
+6. __Add the Contributing Guidelines__: Customize the `CONTRIBUTING.md` file to match the contribution guidelines of the project.
 You should __fill the "Getting Started" section__ with the steps that a contributor should follow to start contributing to the project, and __add as many sections as needed to explain the contribution process__.
 But you should __always keep the rest of sections__ about the licensing of new files, code of conduct and the CLA.
-6. __Fill the README file__: Fill the `README.md` file with the sections that describe the project, how to install it, how to use it, etc. But __always keep the "Contributing" and "License" sections__.
+7. __Fill the README file__: Fill the `README.md` file with the sections that describe the project, how to install it, how to use it, etc. But __always keep the "Contributing" and "License" sections__.
-7. __Customize the Issue templates__: Add or remove sections from the issue templates to match the needs of the project, but __always keep the checks to ensure that the contributor has read the Code of Conduct__.
+8. __Customize the Issue templates__: Add or remove sections from the issue templates to match the needs of the project, but __always keep the checks to ensure that the contributor has read the Code of Conduct__.
-8. __Setup the check License Compliance workflow__: Every open source project must include an automatic job to check the licensing of the dependencies.
+9. __Setup the check License Compliance workflow__: Every open source project must include an automatic job to check the licensing of the dependencies.
 Read the [chapter below](#license-compliance-check) to know how to setup this workflow for different languages.
-9. __Configure the automatic CLA__: The repository includes a workflow that automates the process of signing the CLA.
+10. __Configure the automatic CLA__: The repository includes a workflow that automates the process of signing the CLA.
 Read the [chapter below](#automatic-contributing-license-agreement) to know how to setup this workflow properly.
-10. __Configure the repository__: Protect the main branch, and configure the branch protection rules to ensure that the checks of the pull requests pass before merging them.
+11. __Configure the repository__: Protect the main branch, and configure the branch protection rules to ensure that the checks of the pull requests pass before merging them.
-11. __Publish the project__: Once the repository is ready, ask to your manager to contact with the legal department to review the project and approve the publication.
+12. __Publish the project__: Once the repository is ready, ask to your manager to contact with the legal department to review the project and approve the publication.

 ## Automatic Contributing License Agreement